-The front entrance door has a dead bolt lock and lighted step for added security and visibility.
-The dead bolt lock is a keyless lock.
+The front entrance door has a dead bolt lock, air powered flush stepwell cover, and lighted step for added security and visibility.
+The dead bolt lock is a keyless entry system.
 See below for operating instructions on the keyless entry system.
 The door can be held open with the positive lock door stop.
 When the door is opened completely it locks into the open position.
 To release the positive lock for closing the door, pull either the interior or exterior door handle.
-The front entrance door is also equipped with an A & E awning.
+The front entrance door may also be equipped with an awning.